Coiot/cbr-main/src/albums/s3/episode15.md

   - scene_number: 25
     scene_title: "Stately Company"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode15-scene25.jpg
     narration: "<p>We take a look at the lands of Vladimir.
-Lacs is highlighting the Prince’s Retinue UU, but I’m pretty sure we already saw this unit last part, so I won’t tire you with a repeat.
+Lacs is highlighting the Prince’s Retinue UU, but I’m pretty sure we already saw this unit last episode, so I won’t tire you with a repeat.
 Personally I quite like the look of Vladimir, it’s just a dang shame it’s stuck between Lithuania, Permians, and Turkey, all top 15 contenders, if not even top 10 contenders.
 We’re still trying to figure out if the Permians deserve a spot in the top 10 or not.
 (Spoiler: they probably don’t.)</p>"
   - scene_number: 26
     scene_title: "Readying A Viking Funeral"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode15-scene26.jpg